relizaio/reliza-cli/README.md

 - **artbuildid** - flag to denote artifact build id (optional).
 This flag is optional and may be used to indicate build system id of the release (i.e., this could be circleci build number).
 - **artcimeta** - flag to denote artifact CI metadata (optional).
 This flag is optional and like artbuildid may be used to indicate build system metadata in free form.
 - **arttype** - flag to denote artifact type (optional).
 This flag is used to denote artifact type.
 Types are based on [CycloneDX](https://cyclonedx.org/) spec.
 Supported values: Docker, File, Image, Font, Library, Application, Framework, OS, Device, Firmware.
+- **datestart** - flag to denote artifact build start date and time, must conform to ISO strict date (in bash, use *date -Iseconds*, if used there must be one datestart flag entry per artifact, optional).
+- **dateend** - flag to denote artifact build end date and time, must conform to ISO strict date (in bash, use *date -Iseconds*, if used there must be one datestart flag entry per artifact, optional).
 - **artdigests** - flag to denote artifact digests (optional).
 This flag is used to indicate artifact digests.
 By convention, digests must be prefixed with type followed by colon and then actual digest hash, i.e. *sha256:4e8b31b19ef16731a6f82410f9fb929da692aa97b71faeb1596c55fbf663dcdd* - here type is *sha256* and digest is *4e8b31b19ef16731a6f82410f9fb929da692aa97b71faeb1596c55fbf663dcdd*.
 Multiple digests are supported and must be comma separated.
 I.e.:
 ```
 --artdigests sha256:4e8b31b19ef16731a6f82410f9fb929da692aa97b71faeb1596c55fbf663dcdd,sha1:fe4165996a41501715ea0662b6a906b55e34a2a1